nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 DFU and FOTA
 ============

-The issues in this section are related to :ref:`Device Firmware Updates <app_bootloaders>`.
+The issues in this section are related to :ref:`app_dfu`.

 .. rst-class:: v2-5-0 v2-4-2 v2-4-1 v2-4-0